Are you constantly striving for a perfect 100/100 score on Google PageSpeed Insights?

 - Optimize images: Reducing the file size of images on your website can significantly improve page load time without sacrificing image quality.
 Techniques such as compression and resizing can be used to optimize images.
 The best approach is to use our Image Resize add-on with Accelerated Domains.
 This tool resizes and optimizes images at Accelerated Domains edge, allowing you to serve all of your images at the correct size on the fly.
 Because resizing and optimization are carried out entirely inside the Accelerated Domains network, your server resources and bandwidth won’t be impacted.

 - Minimize the use of ads and unnecessary elements on the page: By reducing the number of unnecessary elements on a page, you can reduce the number of HTTP requests made by the browser and improve the page load time.
 This can be achieved by removing unnecessary ads, scripts, and widgets that are not essential to the user experience.
 Ads often also have a negative impact on cumulative layout shift (CLS) – since they aren’t hosted by your hosting provider and instead by the ad network.
-Meaning that even if your site is hosted with a performance WordPress hosting provider (just like us here at Servebolt) – ads can result in content shifts because the rest of the site loads faster than the ads do (so when they do, the rest of the content shifts on the page to accommodate the ads).
+This means that even if your site is hosted with a performance WordPress hosting provider (just like us here at Servebolt) – ads can result in content shifts because the rest of the site loads faster than the ads do (so when they do, the rest of the content shifts on the page to accommodate the ads).

 - Use browser caching: Browser caching allows frequently accessed resources, such as images and stylesheets, to be stored on the user’s device.
 This allows the page to load faster on subsequent visits.
 By setting appropriate cache headers, web developers can control how resources are cached and for how long.
 There are multiple ways of doing this; if you use a CMS like WordPress, you can get extensions that will manage this for you.
 You can also change the configuration file on your server (Nginx, Apache, etc.) to add necessary headers.